Least trimmed squares regression with missing values and cellwise outliers: Preliminaries

 \subsection{The cellwise robust MCD method}

 The proposed regression estimator will make use of the cellwise minimum covariance determinant (cellMCD) estimator by \cite{cellMCD}.
 The cellMCD method estimates the location and the covariance matrix of a multivariate dataset, and flags outlying cells.
-It explicitly uses the linear relationships between the variables to find the suspicious cells, and works best when the underlying distribution of the data before contamination is roughly elliptical.
-We proceed by a more detailed description of the method.
+It works as follows.

-Suppose we observe $n$ cases $\bx_1, \ldots, \bx_n$ from a $d$-variate population with unknown center $\bmu_{\bX}$ and covariance matrix $\bSigma_{\bX}$.
-Denote by $\bW$ an unknown $n \times d$ binary matrix in which $\bW_{ij} = 1$ indicates the clean cells, and $\bW_{ij} = 0$ the contaminated cells.
+Suppose we observe $n$ cases $\bx_1, \ldots, \bx_n$ from a $\p$-variate population with unknown center $\bmu_{\bX}$ and covariance matrix $\bSigma_{\bX}$.
+Denote by $\bW$ an unknown $n \times \p$ binary matrix in which $\bW_{ij} = 1$ indicates the clean cells, and $\bW_{ij} = 0$ the contaminated cells.
 The cellMCD method then estimates $\bmu_{\bX}$, $\bSigma_{\bX}$, and $\bW$ by maximizing the observed likelihood of the clean cells, under a penalty ensuring $\bW$ does not contain too many zeros.
 More specifically, cellMCD minimizes the objective